paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-105-jurisdiction.md

 Amendment by Pub.
 L. 114–94 effective Oct.
 1, 2015, see section 1003 of Pub.
 L. 114–94, set out as a note under [section 5313 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5313&num=0&edition=prelim), Government Organization and Employees.

 #### Effective Date
-Chapter effective Jan.
+Section effective Jan.
 1, 1996, except as otherwise provided in Pub.
 L. 104–88, see section 2 of Pub.
 L. 104–88, set out as a note under [section 1301 of this title](./chapter-013-surface-transportation-board.md#section-1301).

 #### Abolition of Interstate Commerce Commission
 Interstate Commerce Commission abolished by section 101 of Pub.
 L. 104–88, set out as a note under [section 1301 of this title](./chapter-013-surface-transportation-board.md#section-1301).